Resparing/vkdt/DOCUMENTATION/Instance.md

 	void createVKDTInstance(VkAllocationCallbacks* allocator = VK_NULL_HANDLE);
 	```

-	- The VKDT Instance will be created, and all extensions & layers will be checked.
+	- The VKDT Instance will be created, & all extensions & layers will be checked.

 	- There is 1 parameter:
 		1. `allocator` A Vulkan memory allocator.